kapolos/0sync/README.md

 ## TL;DR

-Safe data sync/share among your devices/friends without trusting a third-party
+**Safe data sync/share among your devices/friends without trusting a third-party**

 ## What is currently does on v.
-01:
+0.1:

 * Encrypts all the bookmarks in a folder on computer A
 * Decrypts all the bookmarks in a folder on computer B